EighteenZi/rocksdb_wiki/Performance-Benchmarks.md

     echo "Reading the 1B keys in database in random order...." wbs=268435456; r=1000000000; t=32; vs=800; cs=1048576; of=500000; ./db_bench --benchmarks=readrandom --num=$r --threads=$t --value_size=$vs --cache_size=$cs --bloom_bits=10 --open_files=$of --db=/data/mysql/leveldb/test --compression_ratio=50 --write_buffer_size=$wbs --use_existing_db=1

 # Test 5.
-Multi-threaded read and single-threaded write performance
+Multi-threaded read and single-threaded write

 Measure performance to randomly read 100M keys out of database with 1B keys and ongoing updates to existing keys.
 Number of read keys is configured to 100M to shorten the experiment time.
 Each key is 10 bytes and value is 800 bytes.
 Rocksdb and leveldb are both configured with a block size of 4 KB.
 Data compression is not enabled.
 There are 32 dedicated read threads in the benchmark issuing random reads to the database.
 A separate thread issues writes to the database at its best effort.